tmax818/prework-intro-ask-a-question/README.md

 You can also ask for assistance if you've run into an issue.
 Say for instance, you accidentally deleted an important file on a lab and aren't sure how to fix or recreate it.
-Our Technucal Coaches can help you troubleshoot and even jump on a video call to find a solution.
+Our Technical Coaches can help you troubleshoot and even jump on a video call to find a solution.

 ## Conclusion